- April 23rd, 2014

 Presented with yet another book about atomic energy, we might ask why.
 We already have Richard Rhodes's very thorough The Making of the Atomic Bomb, two magnificent biographies of J. Robert Oppenheimer (American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer by Kai Bird and Martin J.

 Welcome to the Seawall’s semi-annual poetry feature.
-This season, fourteen poets write briefly on some of their favorite new and recent titles.
+This season, twelve poets write briefly on some of their favorite new and recent titles.
 This multi-poet/title feature is posted here in April and November.
 The commentary includes: